159 Fat Lip Falls and Richland Creek

 Continuing west the old road gets muddier as I go, before long I come to a small campsite with fire ring between road and river and a flat clean tent area across the road.
 Then more mud and even some areas of flowing water down the roadway, also a few muddy detours that I avoid since they don’t look any better than the real road.
 This is the routine for almost a quarter mile until I arrive at my truck parked next to the Richland Creek Trailhead.

 It seems the Ozark Highlands Trail always provides a great hiking experience wherever you choose to go, and I had a great time today busting my lip and finding a new waterfall.
-Getting in and out of the Long Branch gorge wasn't much fun, but other than that this was an easy hike of 5.3 miles and 640 feet of elevation gain.
+Getting in and out of the Long Branch gorge wasn't easy, but other than that this was an wonderful hike of 5.3 miles and 640 feet of elevation gain.

 Comments